 In the district of Cotonou, Handicap International works with civil society organizations to ensure that people with disabilities can be vocal and active members of society.
 Specific activities of this project include building the capacities of local disabled persons organizations through development training and awareness-raising sessions, encouraging local officials to translate government documents into braille, and collaborating with the Ministry for the Environment, Housing and Town Planning to make sure accessibility is taken into account in district development and construction plans.

-Handicap International's teams in Benin run a project to improve the inclusion of children with disabilities in the 20 primary schools in the municipalities of Cotonou and Abomey Calavi.
+Handicap International's teams in Benin run a project to improve the inclusion of children with disabilities in primary schools in both urban and rural regions.
 Healthcare, advice on education and careers, teacher training, and work to guarantee accessibility is all part of Handicap International's efforts to ensure these children can benefit from the same education as every other child.
-Some 350 children with disabilities benefit from this project.
+Some 780 children with disabilities benefit from this project.

 Support to the CPADD (Center for Development of Post-Conflict Demining and Clearance Actions)